-This is a novel about a lot of very di illusioned and sophisticated people living in this very sophisticated and disilluctioned age The time deals with to be product in the years from 1918 to 1937, and the people who nove about in the pages belong, for the most indve about in the paget belong, for the most part, to the upper strata of society.
-Binner van Oeldern-the chief person aisong, the many-become Elisada Solidyn in the closely ureaks of the war, but she was a widew before the war ended.
-Thereatier, she was never quite allow, until in the 1900s the fell is how usin with Louis Scheurer.
-The intervening years were filled in with the birth of her son, her care of him till he went away to mheal, and, when he was no knopr in the home, a determined and self-conscious but valo search through all the aensations for happiness.
-But it is idle and uselss to make any through all the sensitions for happiness.
-But it is idle and useless to make any résume of the "party," since this is not a novel of "escape" but of "ideos" and Miss Thampson's concern is not merely with a single individual, but with a little world of distracted, wealthy, blask and, other, very artificial people.
-The book not only holes its proper characters, but is as well a very shifted chronicle of the times.
-That Miss Thomp-ton writes with much shift and beauty is by now will known, and her identifies shofte the normal deserves to be widely read.
-And that younging true such if her lands, for all its wit, it a depressing one.
+This is a nevel about a lot of very di illusioned and sophisticated people living in this very sophisticated and disillusioned age.
+The time dealt with to be precise, is the years from 1918 to 1937, and the people who move about in the pages belong, for the most move about in the pages belong, for the most part, to the upper strata of society.
+Binnes wan Geldern-the chief person among the many-become Blanca British was a widow before the war ended.
+Thereafter, she was never quite alive, until in the 1900s the fell it love ugain with Louis Scheurer.
+The intervening years were filled in with the birth of her son, her care of him till be went away to athed, and, when he was no longer in the home, a determined and self-conscious but vain search through all the sensations for happiness.
+But it is tille and unsless to make any through all the sensations for happiness.
+But it is idle and useless to make any resume of the "story," since this is not a novel of "secape" but of "ideos" and Miss Thampson's consern is not merely with a single individual, but with a little world of distracted, wealthy blask and often very artificial people.
+The book not only holes to proper characters, but is as well a very shifted chronicle of the times.
+That Miss Thompson writes with much shill and beauty is by now well known, and her talents are at their sten here.
+For these distribution in the correlation of the story of the country of the co of Jesish Pendieten, a mill manager in an English factory town, Lulstone: A hird, self-righteous man, horn in 1805 and thus beir of the spirit of a harsh age, his iron rule drives his sens and elder daughter, from home.
+Only to his youngest child, Euch, does he show any tendences, but on theme, of the most complete submission to his will.

 THE PENDLETON FORTUNE.
-By D. C. F. Harding.
-(Ss 6d.
+By D. C. P. Harding.
+(Se 6d.
 Bale.)